 Sickle cell is an inherited disease that could affect your baby, so you may be offered genetic counselling.
-Your partner may need a blood test to check if they are a sickle cell carrier or carry any other abnormal haemoglobin.
+Your partner may need a blood test to check if they are a sickle cell carrier.
 If they are, you will discuss the potential risk to the baby and your options, such as testing the baby in pregnancy or pre-implantation genetic diagnosis (PIGD).
 PIGD is a form of IVF that involves testing the embryo to select one that does not have the disease.